umarhassan-mitodl/wgs.101-fall-2014/content/pages/readings.md

 ———.
 "What Does it Cost to Tell the Truth?"
 In *Read My Lips: Sexual Subversion and the End of Gender*.
 Riverdale Avenue Books, 2013.
 ISBN: 9781936833641.

-Franke, Katherine. {{% resource_link "b802ad08-cabf-452c-81f9-ef96aaadd618" "\"Legal Aspects of Sex Reassignment Surgery,\" (PDF)" %}} Columbia University School of Law.
+Franke, Katherine. ["Legal Aspects of Sex Reassignment Surgery," (PDF)](http://www2.law.columbia.edu/faculty_franke/Gubbio%20Recent.pdf) Columbia University School of Law.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 21